Mike Poore Bio

 - In February 2017, Poore recognized Little Rock’s need to connect more students with the nation’s fastest growing jobs by kicking-off the EXCEL initiative.
 Working in partnership with business and industry leaders, EXCEL will connect high school students to local careers and postsecondary education opportunities.

 An avid user of social media as a forum for discussing education issues, Poore was the only educator among top national executives named to the Social Shake-Up Show’s Movers & Shakers and Rising Stars 2018 Honoree List.
 Poore is an advocate for school district staff working in service for the community.
-He serves on the board of directors of Economics Arkansas, and was the board president in 2014-15.
+He serves as president of the board of directors for Economics Arkansas, and was also president in 2014-15.
 Along with his service on the Arkansas Professional State License Standards board, Poore is an active member of Rotary Club where he was recognized as a distinguished Paul Harris Fellow.
+He also serves on the National Heart Association of School Executives Council and is on the local Heart Association board.

 As part of his Entry Plan, Superintendent Poore committed to conducting a self-evaluation regarding accomplishing the targets he has set for himself.
 That assessment can be found in the following link: